Løkken, Denmark: Tourism

 Though there were occasional "bathers" that visited the beach in Løkken, it was not until the Løkken Badehotel (bathing hotel) opened in 1895 that tourists were drawn to the town in significant numbers.
 At the time, it was quite popular among the upper class to spend several weeks at rural beach hotels, and the guests which stayed at the Badehotel were generally quite wealthy, as few people could afford the hotel rates for such an extended period of time.
-The Badehotel brought money and business to Løkken and tourism began to faze out the fishing and shipping industries that originally established the town.
+The Badehotel brought money and business to Løkken and tourism began to phase out the fishing and shipping industries that originally established the town.
 Several other hotels were built, and the town began to be regularly crowded with bathers during the summer.
 A newspaper in 1920 reported that almost every residential home in Løkken had at least one room rented out to vacationers.

 Today, Løkken has a total of three camping locations and three bed and breakfasts, as well as many vacation homes and apartments which are rented out.
 The original beach hotel has since been acquired by a corporation which restored, modernized, and divided the hotel into vacation apartments.
 It now stands near the town center and has a restaurant.